 And although I very often feel a bit dumb asking a question answer to which turns out to be – well, hello – super obvious, I feel like the time saving and the overall feeling of support really HELPS!

-It’s a good practice to launch your website when it’s somewhat at least 70% done.
+It’s a good practice to launch your website when it’s around 70% done.

 First of all, only when everything will be fully set up – domain name, hosting, blog posts, media, etc – only then you can see whether everything is working.